rOY369/Docs/work/Sustainable office/zero_waste.md

 Each step in the zero_waste action plan has to go through the following checks :
 - Is the solution absolutely required ?
 - Is it easy to integrate into our lives ?
+- Is it economically viable ?
+- Is it super-satisfying to use ?

+### How ?

+We need an action plan that takes care o

 ### Waste Management Consultants